 Welfare How bad is market power for welfare?
 To put this question in context, consider the comparison with inflation.
-We all know that inflation is bad, but welfare calculations typically show rather minor effects in magnitude (around 1% of GDP).
+We all know that inflation is bad, but welfare calculations typically show rather minor effects in magnitude (around 1 percent of GDP).
 Is this true also for the welfare effect of market power?
-Towards the end, the book offers a 'back-of-the-envelope' calculation of the welfare cost of market power.
-While this is a question of first order importance, that calculation should be used with utter caution.
-First, it assumes a representative firm and the main insight that we have gained in the last few years is that the rise of market power is really the rise in the upper tail of the market power distribution.
+Toward the end, the book offers a "back-of-the-envelope" calculation of the welfare cost of market power.
+While this is a question of first-order importance, that calculation should be used with utter caution.
+First, it assumes a representative firm, and the main insight that we have gained in the last few years is that the rise of market power is really the rise in the upper tail of the market power distribution.
 A few firms experience a massive increase in markups and profits, while a most firms see no increase at all.
-Using a representative firm framework generates outcomes and conclusions that are at odds with the facts (see Hall (2018) and De Loecker et al. (2020)).
+Using a representative firm framework generates outcomes and conclusions that are at odds with the facts (see

+Hall 2018 and De Loecker, Eeckhout, and Unger 2020).
 Second, in order to be able to evaluate the welfare implications, we need to understand the sources of market power.
 The book strongly argues that it is all about antitrust policy and leaves virtually no role for technological change as a driver of the rise of market power.
 The evidence is much more mixed.
-Technological change seems to play an important role (see for example De Loecker et al. (2018) and Edmond et al. (2019)) in the rise of market power, with ambiguous effects on welfare: positive effects from efficiency gains and negative effects from deadweight loss.
+Technological change seems to play an important role (see for example De Loecker, Eeckhout, and Mongey 2021 and Edmond, Midrigan, and Xu 2018) in the rise of market power, with ambiguous effects on welfare: positive effects from efficiency gains and negative effects from deadweight loss.
 Any conclusion based only on the role of antitrust is therefore partial.

-The book ends with a very quick 3 page prescription for the future, economic principles for the twenty-first century.
-Those prescriptions are somewhat tautological (sure, we need free entry to obtain competition) and far from exhaustive: what about patent legislation, technological change, inducing competition when there are network externalities,...?
-I would like to have read the book's views on what a modern, pro-competitive regulatory authority should look like.
+The book ends with a very quick threepage prescription for the future, economic principles for the twenty-first century.
+Those prescriptions are somewhat tautological (sure, we need free entry to obtain competition) and far from exhaustive: what about patent legislation, technological change, inducing competition when there are network externalities, and so on?
+I would like to have read the author's views on what a modern, pro-competitive regulatory authority should look like.
 How should we reform antitrust enforcement?
-What position do we take on Mergers and Acquisitions?
+What position do we take on mergers and acquisitions?
 The book talks about a lot of diseases and symptoms, but little about the viruses and bacteria that cause them, and even less about the medicine that leads to a cure.

 The book argues that "[c]onservatives are right that the US needs fewer regulations.
-I would simply qualify this idea as "regulations that hinder the entry or growth of small firms"."
-This type of deregulation is certainly desirable for example to combat market power due to licensing or due to patent legislation that allows firms to build a patent thicket that creates barriers to entry.
-However, at the same time a lot more pro-competitive regulation is needed as well.
+I would simply qualify this idea as 'regulations that hinder the entry or growth of small firms."
+This type of deregulation is certainly desirable, for example, to combat market power due to licensing or due to patent legislation that allows firms to build a patent thicket that creates barriers to entry.
+However, at the same time, a lot more pro-competitive regulation is needed as well.